-- A final exam average ≥ 70%.
-The midblock assessment contributes 40% and the final assessment 60% to the final average.
-A final average <70% will receive a grade of fail, which will require remediation or repetition of the course, as proposed by the block directors and determined by decision of the Student Evaluation and Promotion Committee. - 2.
-A student whose performance is <70% (below passing) on any individual exam during the course is required to - a.
-Attend the exam review. - b.
+A grade of Fail or IR will require remediation or repetition of the course, as proposed by the course directors and determined by decision of the Student Evaluation and Promotion Committee.

+- A student whose performance is <70% (below passing) on any individual exam during the course is required to - a.
+Attend the exam review, - b.
 Contact the block directors within 24 hours of that exam review, and - c.
 Meet with the block directors. - 3.
+Timely completion of all quizzes.
+Any quiz not completed within the designated time will receive a score of 0.
+A quiz average ≥70% will contribute 2 points to the course exam average. - 4.
 A student who achieves an overall passing score (≥ 70%) but has demonstrated a significant deficit in one or more content areas will be required to develop and complete a Performance Improvement Plan in consultation with the block directors.
-The purpose of the Plan is to assure the student has the requisite knowledge base to succeed in subsequent courses in the curriculum. - 4.
+The purpose of the Plan is to assure the student has the requisite knowledge base to succeed in subsequent courses in the curriculum. - 5.
+A score ≥ 80% on the OSCE.
+Students who do not achieve a score of 80% or higher on the OSCE but who have successfully completed all other components of the course will receive a grade of Incomplete (I) for the course and must remediate these clinical skills.
+This remediation must be coordinated with the block directors and the CLC director, and must be completed prior to the beginning of the spring semester.
+Students scoring below 80% who are unable to successfully remediate will receive a grade of Fail for Host-Defense and will be referred to the Student Evaluation and Promotion Committee. - 6.
 Attendance and satisfactory participation in all required sessions, all activities scheduled in the CLC, and other activities as determined by the block directors and clinical skills director.
 Unexcused absence from an activity for which attendance is required may require remediation as determined by the block directors and clinical skills director.
-Multiple unexcused absences from required activities will be considered a Professionalism concern and may result in a Report of Concern for Unprofessional Behavior (see Student Handbook) and referral of the student to the Student Evaluation and Promotions Committee. - Demonstration of the attitudes and behaviors of Medical Professionalism in all aspects of the course.
-Professionalism concerns may generate a Report of Concern for Unprofessional Behavior (see Student Handbook) and may result in receiving a grade of fail in the course. - Satisfactory completion of all assignments, including the Senior Mentor Program, as determined by the block directors.
+Multiple unexcused absences from and/or late arrivals to required activities will be considered a Professionalism concern and may result in a Report of Concern for Unprofessional Behavior (see Student Handbook) and referral of the student to the Student Evaluation and Promotions Committee. - Demonstration of the attitudes and behaviors of Medical Professionalism in all aspects of the course, including adherence to the Honor Code when taking unproctored, on-line quizzes.
+Professionalism concerns may generate a Report of Concern for Unprofessional Behavior (see Student Handbook) and may result in receiving a grade of fail in the course. - 8.
+Completion of all required CITI modules. - 9.
+Satisfactory completion of all assignments, including the Senior Mentor Program home visits and assignments, as determined by the block directors.